The relatively new LED filament lamps are a genious invention, they look really great.

-As of Jan.
+Since Jan.
 2017, there are a few manufacturers who offer flicker-free E14-candles without base extension.
-From the middle of 2017 even the first dimmable low-flicker E14-filament candle without base extension will be available > so it is possible.
+Since the middle of 2017 even the first dimmable low-flicker E14-filament candle without base extension is available > so it is possible.

 The E14s are the purest stroboscope, the whole turntable seems to stand still, the flickering filament lamp fulfills the job of a stroboscope lamp.

 Never since the LED rope lights has there been so much flickering light.
 In contrast to the rope lights, however, illuminants are supposed to illuminate an object or a room instead of only themselves (decoration).
 So much flickering can really be unhealthy.

 Stroboscope light is to be avoided at workplaces according to DIN EN 12464-1, which can not be good otherwise.

 Illuminants that do not meet this standard should actually by today have declared a limitation on usability: "Not suitable for working".
 Here is a gap in the EU labeling regulation.